 The Minds Matter Concussion research team has been pursuing a comprehensive translational research approach to phenotype concussion with clinical and objective measures.
-This work will provide concussion biomarkers for diagnostics, monitoring, evaluating therapeutics, and prevention.
+This work aims to provide concussion biomarkers for diagnostics, monitoring, evaluating therapeutics, and prevention.

-There is a growing body of evidence that concussion can alter the visual and vestibular systems.
+There is significant evidence that concussion can alter the visual and vestibular systems.
 Over a series of research publications, researchers describe these deficits seen in clinical settings and their association with prolonged recovery from concussion.
-The Minds Matter Concussion team is also testing tools, such as visio-vestibular clinical exams and new technologies, to objectively measure these deficits.
+The Minds Matter Concussion team has been testing tools, such as visio-vestibular clinical exams and new technologies, to objectively measure these deficits.

 - Genomic Markers for Concussion

 Understanding what populations of children may be at increased risk for concussion, or may be more likely to have prolonged recovery, could allow for more targeted interventions that may help further reduce concussion incidence and severity.
 The primary aim of this project is to determine if variations in the human genome are associated with concussion incidence and/or outcomes-- specifically, the association between genomic variation and phenotypic outcomes in a cohort of patients prospectively identified with new concussion.
 In collaboration with CHOP’s Center for Applied Genomics (CAG) we are conducting a retrospective analysis on kids who have had genetic testing conducted as part of another study at CHOP and have a concussion diagnosis.
 We are also evaluating the feasibility and logistics of prospectively collecting this genetic information at the time of concussion diagnosis.